BenCuff/github-pages-test/docs/data-vis.md

 {% capture expandable_content_7 %}
 It is a legal requirement under UK accessibility legislation that all non-text web content published by the Government also be presented in an alternative format that conveys the same information.

-For a chart, you may choose between providing a table or a text description [1] [4].
+For a chart, you may choose between providing a table or a text description.
 Think about what would be most beneficial to the user: if they would want to understand a trend, this might be best served via a description in the text.
 If they would want to read exact values then a table may be better.

-If you choose to use a table, you can provide a link to a downloadable [accessible spreadsheet document](https://confluence.collab.test-and-trace.nhs.uk/display/SHT/Spreadsheet+accessibility).
+If you choose to use a table, you can provide a link to a downloadable [accessible spreadsheet document](spreadsheets).
 Small tables can also be placed directly beneath a chart, displayed as HTML rather than an image (although it is best not to simply repeat information already given in the chart).
-[5]

 In most cases, it is advised to provide a text description (often in addition to a link to a spreadsheet).
 This text is best placed directly above or beneath the chart.
 Text descriptions should clearly indicate which figure they refer to, such as "Figure X shows...", "Description of figure X:...", or similar.
 Your description should aim to provide users with an understanding of the relationships and patterns that your chart is trying to communicate.
-It does not need to state every single feature or data point displayed [1].
+It does not need to state every single feature or data point displayed.

 GOV.UK and other platforms that support HTML allow you to add a hidden "alt text" attribute in the image metadata, but you should not put your text description there.
 Placing it near the image instead makes the text easier to find and share to all users.
 {% endcapture %}

 {% capture expandable_content_8 %}
 Be clear about the source of your data and whether the data is available to download and make this information as easy to find as possible.
 In most cases, a link to an underlying dataset will suffice.
 For external sources, try to provide the name of the publication or data set which you are referencing, being as specific as possible and providing a direct link if one is available.
-If your publication uses multiple external data sources, you should provide a link under each chart [1].
+If your publication uses multiple external data sources, you should provide a link under each chart.
 {% endcapture %}

 {% capture expandable_content_9 %}
 The title should communicate the geocharty, time period, and variables that are displayed and is also a good place for including the figure number of the chart [1].

 Titles should be provided in the body of the publication text rather than generated within the chart image.
-If you are publishing on GOV.UK or another platform in an HTML format, this allows them to be tagged correctly as headings using HTML [1].
+If you are publishing on GOV.UK or another platform in an HTML format, this allows them to be tagged correctly as headings using HTML.

 {% endcapture %}